chrislo27/RhythmHeavenRemixEditor/docs/README.md

 make constant beats without laying down multiple patterns.

 ## Controls
-If you are familiar with RHRE2's controls, you should have no problem with RHRE3.

 ### Generic keystrokes
 **`SPACEBAR`** - Play/stop remix<br/>
 **`SHIFT+SPACEBAR`** - Pause/resume remix<br/>